 For all these years contemplating “do what you love and the money will follow” has honestly just triggered fear.
 If I stop what is making me money now and just focus on what I love then the safety net would be gone, and from my viewpoint everything would collapse real fast.

-What I love it do is sit outside and listen to nature.
+What I love to do is sit outside and listen to nature.
 I love to listen to music, I love to travel, I love to cook gourmet meals and share them with friends.

 When I think about quitting what makes me money and just sitting in nature I feel fear rising inside of me.
 So what could the gurus possible mean by “do what you love and the money will follow”?
 I love sitting in nature, Oprah, now send me money.